LazaroDamasceno/Full-Stack-System-To-Register-Service/README.md

 On the 1st CMD, type **cd frontend**, then **npm run dev**.

 On the 2nd CMD, type **cd backend**, then **./mvnw clean spring-boot:run**.

+Both need be running at the same time.